 distributed separately from this manual.
 These additional policies and

 procedures must be adhered to just as the policies in this manual.

 Friends, Relatives and Pets - Friends and

 family members 18 years of age or older may accompany volunteers during HMAR

 activity so long as those individuals are not performing the tasks specifically

 designated for a volunteer, such as animal assessment, animal identification,

 engagement and education of members of the public, establishment of seal

-resting areas, etc. If family members or friends wish to perform tasks
+resting areas, etc. Friends and family members less than 18 years of age may not accompany volunteers during HMAR activity.
+If family members or friends 18 years of age or older wish to perform tasks

 specifically designated for a volunteer, they should be registered with HMAR